amfoss/cms/README.md

 ## :black_nib: License
 This repository is licensed under  GNU General Public License V3.
 Though it was tailor-made for amFOSS, you are welcome to adapt it, make it yours.
 Just make sure that you credit us too.

+Icons in the app by <a href="https://icons8.com/">Icons8</a> are licensed under Creative Commons Attribution-NoDerivs 3.0.

 [build-badge]:https://api.travis-ci.org/amfoss/cms.svg?branch=master
 [build]:https://travis-ci.org/amfoss/cms
 [contributors-badge]:https://img.shields.io/github/contributors/amfoss/cms.svg